 We love to hear how excited you are about new or updated features.
 If you want to share your general enthusiasm about a feature, feel free to do so by leaving a comment.
 Popular documents for leaving comments include Canvas Release Notes and product blog posts.

-You can learn more about leaving a comment in How do I add a comment or post a reply in the Community?
+You can learn more about leaving a comment in .Help FAQ page

 Like in all areas of the Canvas Community, we value your comments!
 Release notes have their own set of comment policies, which can be viewed here: All about Release Notes

 When features don’t seem to be working correctly, our Canvas Support team works tirelessly to make sure that our product and engineering teams are aware of your concerns so they can be addressed as quickly as possible.
 We do want to make sure our features are working exactly as intended, so if you test a feature and find behavior that seems amiss, the best course of action is to let our Canvas Support team know!